Skip to content

 Australian organisations of all sizes will be affected by the incoming changes delivered via the Privacy and Other Legislation Amendment Bill 2024.
 In order to meet the new and strengthened requirements, your legal, IT and HR teams, advisors and providers will need to work collectively to address overlapping legal obligations, technical requirements and employee-related considerations.

-We’ve prepared a checklist covering the key actions to get your legal, IT and HR teams and advisors working on ahead of these and future Privacy Act changes.
+We’ve prepared an Action Plan covering the key actions to get your legal, IT and HR teams and advisors working on ahead of these and future Privacy Act changes.